EMI-Group/evox/docs/source/guide/developer/1-modulebase.md

 ## Usage of Module

-Specifically, there are some rules for using {class}`ModuleBase <evox.core.module.ModuleBase>` in EvoX:
+Specifically, there are some rules for using {doc}`ModuleBase <apidocs/evox/evox.core.module>` in EvoX:

 ### Static methods